junkdog/term-webgl2/README.md

 The 16×1 grid layout ensures that adjacent terminal cells often access the same texture layer, maximizing GPU cache hits.
 ASCII characters (the most common) are packed into the first 8 layers, providing optimal memory locality for typical terminal content.

-### Instance Data Packing

-The 8-byte `CellDynamic` structure is tightly packed to minimize bandwidth and enable single-fetch GPU reads.
-The glyph ID includes both character and style information as bit flags, while colors are stored as 24-bit RGB values without alpha (alpha comes from the texture).
-This packing scheme achieves a 2:1 compression ratio compared to naive storage while maintaining alignment for efficient GPU access.

 ### Shader Pipeline